 The only exception to this would be if we were very worried about your safety, or someone else’s safety.
 In that case, we might share some of your information with other agencies who might help to keep people safe.
 We would always try to speak to you about it first.

-If you are referred by your manager as part of the management Referral process, we will discuss with you any queries raised by your manager about how to support you in your work or back to work.
+If you are referred by your manager as part of the management referral process, we will discuss with you any queries raised by your manager about how to support you in your work or back to work.

 Your manager should have your consent to do this.
 We will agree the contents of a report to share with your manager which gives them an overview of any support that we would suggest.
 This report will not include confidential information that you do not want to share and you always have the option to approve this report before your manager receives it.